 Located near Hoi An Cam Kim is a small island that can be easily reached.
 You can either explore by bike and independently.

 It’s the kind of place that, though at a stone’s drop from the main city, feels like a world apart.
 Life there goes by slowly: people seat at their doorsteps and wave at passersby, much as the local children do; lone buffaloes graze around in the wet fields; a solitary farmer pushes his bike while someone else is fishing in the river.

 One of the nicest things to do in Vietnam is to visit the rice fields and Cam Kim is just the perfect place to do that.
 The best times of day to do so are the early morning or, even better, the late afternoon, in time for sunset, when the light gives the rice fields a special glow.Claudia- My Adventures Across The World

 Canyoning In Dalat

 If you’re after some adrenaline filled adventure in Vietnam, then be sure not to skip Dalat!
-This is your outdoor adventure playground of Vietnam and on top of Dalat’s adventure bucket list has to be canyoning!
+This is your outdoor adventure playground of Vietnam and one of the best things to do in Dalat has to be canyoning!